Dan-Wolfy/helidon/hello_world/readme.md

     -Dpackage=io.helidon.examples.quickstart.se
 ```

-2. change directories into the one created by the archetype:
+2. Change directories into the one created by the archetype:

 ```
 cd quickstart-se